kessler/node-dynamic-middleware/README.md

 turn a connect middleware into a runtime replaceable, deletable middleware

+compatible with express 3, express 4 and connect 3

 ### Why?

 its quite inconvenient to replace a middleware after you start a connect / express server